ceedubbs/Sage-DAO-Research/Proposal Phase Notes/Notes-Exploring DAOs as a New Kind of Institution.md

 Link:https://medium.com/commonsstack/exploring-daos-as-a-new-kind-of-institution-8103e6b156d4

+**Abstract:**
+>_DAOs, or_ [_decentralized autonomous organizations_](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization)_, are technical tools written in code and run on blockchains, but they are also_ **_a new kind of social institution_**_.
+Early explorations of DAOs focused more on their technical development and less on their social implications, leading to a series of failures that exposed the limitations of a rigid, “_[_code is law_](https://www.coindesk.com/code-is-law-not-quite-yet)_” approach to the design of DAOs.
+In this article, we explore a more holistic approach to DAOs, one that integrates technical engineering with social design.
+We call this approach the institutional view._

 -Institutions: stable patterns for regulating human behavior

 -Computational Constitution: "the portion of a constitution which is made up of software"